am0nt31r0/Penetration-Testing-Mind-Map/README.md

 # Penetration-Testing-Mind-Map
-To help you go through the pentesting phases and the tools each phase can have.
+To help Pentesters through the pentesting phases and the tools each phase can have.
 Some pratical examples of the tools are present too.

+Still in progress... :)